goshevs/ifeats/README.md

-Irrespectively of whether data are present in memory, `ifeats` will use either or both stored (if provided) pieces of data, simulate the one that is not provided, and then conduct the core simulate.
+Irrespectively of whether data are present in memory, `ifeats` will use either or both stored (if provided) pieces of data, simulate the one that is not provided, and then conduct the core simulation.

 `propmiss` and `wavemiss` are specified as above